-The company holds in separate accounts the funds of its clients.
-Therefore the company considers liquidity risk to be significantly low.
+In accordance with the CySEC clients' money rules, the Company holds in segregated, clearly designated as clients' money bank accounts, all the funds of its clients.
+Therefore the Company considers liquidity risk in relation to all clients' trading activity to be significantly low.